gemini-testing/gemini-core/README.md

 SetsBuilder
     .create(sets, {defaultDir: 'default/path'}) // creates setsBuilder using specified tests and options .useSets(['desktop'])                       // use only the specified sets .useBrowsers(['bro1'])                      // use only specified browsers
     .useFiles(['desktop/tests/test.js'])        // use only specified files if sets
-                                      //and files to use are not specified .build('/root', globOpts) // builds a collection of sets with paths expanded according
+                                                // and files to use are not specified .build('/root', globOpts, ['.js', '.ts'])   // builds a collection of sets with paths expanded according
-                                  // to the project root and glob options .then((setCollection) => {
+                                                // to the project root, glob options and file extensions .then((setCollection) => {
         setCollection.groupByFile();    // groups all browsers of test-sets by file:
                                         // {'desktop/tests/test.js': ['bro1']}
         setCollection.groupByBrowser(); // groups all files of test-sets by browser:
                                         // {'bro': ['desktop/tests/test.js']}
     })
     .done();
 ```